-Prerequisite/Corequisite: Prerequisite CHEM 215 (or 218), with a minimum grade of C-.
+Prerequisite/Corequisite: Prerequisite CHEM 215 (or 218) and 260, with a minimum grade of Cor permission of the department.

 Students may not count both Chem 316 and Chem 416 for credit.

 Notes: To pass this course, students must pass BOTH the exam portion and the laboratory portion.